Daitzyx/testes-cli/README.md

-﻿# teste sending to TESTE
+﻿# teste sending to DEV